-Data released today by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a declining employment situation in the Wichita Metropolitan Statistical Area for November 2021.
-The unemployment fell, but not for positive reasons.
+Data released by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a mostly unchanged employment situation in the Wichita Metropolitan Statistical Area for November 2022.

 Click charts and tables for larger versions.

-Total nonfarm employment rose from 287,800 in November 2020 to 296,400 in November 2021, a gain of 8,600 jobs (3.0 percent).
+Total nonfarm employment rose from 298,800 in November 2021 to 305,300 in November 2022, a gain of 6,500 jobs (3.1 percent).
 (This data is not seasonally adjusted, so month-to-month comparisons are not valid.)
-For the same period, employment in the nation rose by 4.1 percent.
-The unemployment rate in November 2021 was 3.5 percent, down from 5.9 percent the same month one year prior.
+For the same period, employment in the nation rose by 3.2 percent.
+The unemployment rate in November 2022 was 2.9 percent, unchanged from the same month one year prior.

-The following chart of changes from the same month one year ago shows Wichita now having more jobs than a year ago for the past seven months.
-The labor force has varied up and down.
+Chart 3b, showing changes from the same month one year ago, shows Wichita having more jobs than the year before in every month.
+The labor force had been rising until the past five months, as has employment.

 (For data on all metropolitan areas in the nation, see my interactive visualization Metro area employment and unemployment.)